leojacinto/graphql_remote_table/README.md

 - This is a proof of concept for one GraphQL source (Countries API), not a generic "any GraphQL API" onboarding tool — there's no UI to point it at a different endpoint without editing the script.

-## What was tried and discarded before landing on this

-An earlier attempt built a hand-rolled introspection + entity-mapping prototype (its own tables, its own "remote table" concept with an explicit persistence toggle) to work around Zero Copy Connector for ERP's REST onboarding being locked to its Model Manager UI.
-That entire approach — all its tables, script includes, and the Scripted REST API it used — has been deleted from the instance.
-It was real, working code, but it was solving a problem (making GraphQL fit into ZCC-for-ERP specifically) that had already been correctly identified as unsupported, when the actual native platform feature (Remote Tables, `sys_script_vtable`) was sitting there unused the whole time and does the job directly, live, without any of that complexity.

-Separately: confirmed live in the current release that ZCC-for-ERP's own "Remote tables" screen has no "New" button and locks the model/link fields on existing records — inserting a custom entry there to surface this table centrally is possible only via an unsupported, undocumented workaround (bypassing that UI lock through the Table API).
-Decided not to do that — this stands alone as its own scope instead.